dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Parameters:**
 - `--verbose`: Logs debug information about the deployment process, including config file processing and files sent.
 - `-p, --previous-version [number]`: The ID of a previous version of this application.
 If this is supplied, redeploy that version instead of deploying from the application directory.
-This will fail if the previous and current versions have different database schemas&mdash;to roll back your schema, use the [rollback command](#npx-dbos-cloud-app-rollback).
+This will fail if the previous and current versions have different database schemas&mdash;to roll back your schema, use the [rollback command](#npx-dbos-cloud-app-rollback) instead.
 You can list previous versions and their IDs with the [versions command](#npx-dbos-cloud-app-versions).

 ---